 - Highly effective school-wide assessment processes to identify and monitor the progress of every student

-- Weekly team meetings to plan strategies to continually challenge and support each and every student
+- Weekly Professional Learning Community (PLC) meetings to plan strategies to continually challenge and support each and every student

 - Infusion of thinking skills and technology tools to provide further challenges and stimulate learning